 Hit the North Festival: NE1

-Jake Bugg, Tom Grennan, The Blinders, Catherine McGrath, Blaenavon and Dylan Cartlidge will descend on NE1 as part of the Hit the North Festival taking place over the May Bank Holiday at various locations throughout NE1.
+Jake Bugg, Tom Grennan, The Blinders, Catherine McGrath, Blaenavon and Dylan Cartlidge are to be joined by performers just announced this week including Shame, The Academic, Sunderland's The Lake Poets, SOAK and Seafret as they descend on NE1 as part of the Hit the North Festival which takes place over the May Bank Holiday at various locations throughout NE1.

 Building on the success of the last two years, the North East's largest inner city live music event is back once again in what has been billed by promoters as its most diverse and ambitious lineup to date.
 Renowned as being the North East’s premier go-to inner-city festival the main event event taking place on Sunday 5th May.

 As well as major headline artists, Hit the North will showcase a range of new acts across all its participating venues: a must for those wishing to check out the stars of tomorrow in one easy sweep.

 Taking place across some of the city's most celebrated music venues and alternative spaces the festival will see Jake Bugg - one of the UK's most prolific and celebrated singer-songwriters of recent times - make a welcome return to Tyneside on Sunday 5th May, on the back four critically acclaimed albums.